 Unsettling was the word his friend used to describe the book.
-THC agreed that unsettling was an good word.
-The Dream of Scipio (2002) is unsettling from its opening sentences; "Julien Barneuve died at 3:28 on the afternoon of August 18, 1943.
+THC agreed that unsettling was a good word.
+The Dream of Scipio (2002) is unsettling from its opening sentences, "Julien Barneuve died at 3:28 on the afternoon of August 18, 1943.
 It had taken him twenty-three minutes exactly to die, the time between the fire starting and his last breath being sucked into his scorched lungs.
-He had not known his life was going to end that day, although he suspected it might happen", to its terse and chilling closing paragraph.
+He had not known his life was going to end that day, although he suspected it might happen", until its terse and chilling closing paragraph.

 The earliest historical setting of Scipio is the crumbling Roman province of southern Gaul around 475 AD.
 Manlius Hippomanes is a member of the dwindling elite of wealthy Romano-Gallic aristocrats, educated in classical philosophy and literature in a world that no longer has use for either, and from which the last of the Roman Legions who protected them disappeared a decade before.
 While the Goths approach from the west and the Burgundians hover threateningly to the north some of his compatriots dream of being rescued by a renewed Roman Empire and others, like the real-life Sidonius Apollinaris, actively resist, Manlius believes himself more practical minded and steers a course designed to save what he believes can be saved and to do whatever must be done to achieve that goal.

 (Roman acqueduct near Avignon)